 The Mummy was placed into the hands of Alex Kurtzman.
 Kurtzman and his writing/producing partner Roberto Orci have been behind some of the biggest genre films of recent years.
 Kurtzman and Orci began work as writers/producers on tv’s Xena: Warrior Princess (1995-2001), Jack of All Trades (2000-1) and Alias (2001-6).
 Their first produced screenplay was Michael Bay’s The Island (2005) and they subsequently went on to write Mission: Impossible III (2006), Transformers (2007), Star Trek (2009), Transformers: Revenge of the Fallen (2009), Cowboys & Aliens (2011), Star Trek: Into Darkness (2013), The Amazing Spider-Man 2 (2014) and Star Trek: Beyond (2016), as well as to create and produce the tv series’ Fringe (2008-13), Hawaii Five-O (2010– ), Sleepy Hollow (2013-7), Matador (2014) and Scorpion (2014– ), and to produce the films Ender’s Game (2013) and Now You See Me (2013).
 Alex Kurtzman had previously made his directorial debut on the non-genre drama People Like Us (2002).
 On his own, Kurtzman went on to produce Salvation (2017– ) and Star Trek: Discovery (2017– ).

 I can’t say I greeted The Mummy with the same amount of ridicule that most of other critics did.
 It arrives at precisely the same place that the Michael Bay Transformers film does.
 If CGI spectacle is your thing then it is a film you will enjoy; if, like me, it starts to become repetitive eye candy that washes over you, it emerges as about an average example of this.
 On the plus side, I enjoyed this more than the Brendan Fraser Mummy films for the simple reason that it is taking itself seriously.
-At least apart from a series of scenes with Jake Johnsons as Cruise’s compatriot turned undead, which feel badly out of place as though the film is wanting to break into something like An American Werewolf in London (1981).
+At least apart from a series of scenes with Jake Johnsons as Cruise’s compatriot turned undead, which feel badly out of place as though the film is wanting to break into something like the scenes with Griffin Dunne in An American Werewolf in London (1981).

 The thinking seems to have been to build on the adventure aspect of the Brendan Fraser Mummy films and spin them as something akin to Cruise’s Mission: Impossible films.
 The Mission: Impossible films always have at least one genuinely spectacular action set-piece to them.
 There is one of these here where the military transport plane starts going down in mid-air and Cruise and Annabelle Wallis are flung around the roof of the cabin while he throws her out with the only parachute (a sequence that was filmed in NASA’s so-called Vomit Comet, a plane that flies high-altitude parabolas that allow brief periods of pseudo-zero gravity).
 The sequence is so spectacular that Universal used it as the film’s trailer.
 Beyond this sequence, the film has almost entirely been construed as a series of CGI effects set-pieces strung one after the other.
 These are suitably flashy but fade into instant forgettability – a day after watching the film, I am struggling to remember even one of them that had anything standout.
 (Other perhaps than the absurdity of a sequence with Tom Cruise pursued through an underwater tomb by swimming zombies).